pack-it-forms/pack-it-forms/README.md

      Since the field name won't start with a number, this means that the whole text of the field name will be used as the reference in the PacFORMS output.

+The `select` element is used when the user should pick from a set of known values.
+It isn't required, but is generally a good practice, to use the same content for the `value` attribute of the child `option` elements and the text that is used between the open and close tag of that `option` element.
+This ensures that anyone viewing the raw message text will see the value they expect.

+Sometimes it is desirable to use a `select` elment for a pick list of common values and allow other arbitrary values to be used as well.
+This is supported by a pair of `select` and `input` elements of type `text`.
+The `select` element must have one `option` child element with a `value` attribute of "Other" and the text "Other:".
+The corresponding `input` element for arbitrary values must have the same `name` attribute as the `select` element with "-other" appened to it.
+It should be set to disabled by default.
+An example of this in the existing forms is the ICS Position field in the ics-header.html resource file.

 While you can use different methods for adding descriptions to inputs, here are a few ways that generally work well with the default CSS: